User Tools

 This is a two-host design, assuming a front-end proxy server redirecting to a purpose-built wiki server.

-If running a single caddy server, you would replace the reverse_proxy block in the front-end config with the try_files and php_fastcgi blocks from the backend config.
+If running a single caddy server, you would replace the reverse_proxy block in the front-end config with the php_fastcgi and file_server blocks from the backend config.

 High level